 In the Upper Town (Oberstadt) lies the old town with its historical center and buildings.
 It is extended by the modern Lower Town at the foot of the mountain with shopping centers, cosy cafés, bars and restaurants along the riverside (Siegufer).

-Siegen has a lively Siegen art and culture scene with a wide range of culture and entertainment: the Siegerland Museum in the Upper Castle provides insights into Rubens' artistic work.
+Siegen has a lively art and culture scene which offers a variety of entertainment and invites individuals to get involved: the Siegerland Museum in the Upper Castle provides insights into Rubens' artistic work.
 The Museum of Contemporary Art provides exhibitions of contemporary art.
 The Apollo Theater offers a colourful repertoire of plays, guest performances, concerts and guided tours.
 The Media and Culture House Lÿz serves as a stage for cabaret, performances, concerts, and workshops.
 Major events usually take place in the Siegerlandhalle, which offers a broad programme throughout the year.

 Other unique local events include the concerts of the Philharmonie Südwestfalen, Siegen-Wittgenstein's own symphonic orchestra, and the annual KulturPur Music and Theater Festival, which takes place in the midst of Siegen's beautiful natural landscape.

 - Trips and Nature